West Lancashire: Geography

 Skelmersdale, a former New Town, and Ormskirk are the two main towns in the borough.
 These are surrounded by a patchwork of smaller settlements to the west and north.

 Civil parishes

-There are 22 civil parishes in West Lancashire, although the main towns of Skelmersdale and Ormskirk are unparished areas.
+There are 21 civil parishes in West Lancashire.
+The main towns of Skelmersdale and Ormskirk are unparished areas.
 There is a movement to establish a town council in Skelmersdale.
+The parish council of Burscough takes the style "town council".

 All the civil parishes have a parish council, with the exception of Bispham, which has a parish meeting instead.

+Media

+In terms of television, the area is served by BBC North West and ITV Granada broadcasting from the Winter Hill transmitter.

+Radio stations for the area are: